AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 In the fall of 2016, the UASB team underwent several changes.
 First, the team altered the design of the small-scale UASB reactors by implementing shorter and narrower influent lines.
 The team also changed the synthetic wastewater recipe.
 More specifically, the team substituted glucose with insoluble carbon compounds.
 The team also researched retention time in the reactors with fluoride tracer tests, and found a HRT of 3.22 hours in one of the reactors (close to the target of 4 hours).

 #### Spring 2017
 During the spring of 2017, the team worked on assessing the efficiency of two modifications to the UASB reactor: plate settlers and the submerged gas collection lid.
 After conducting granule settling tests, the team was unable to conclude whether or not plate settlers significantly improve solid retention time.
-The team also conducted a Submerged Gas Capture Lid Test and concluded that a check valve would be useful to allow for continuous collection into a gas tank without loss of biogas.
+The team also conducted a Submerged Gas Capture Lid Test and concluded that a check valve would be useful to allow for continuous collection into a gas tank without the loss of biogas.

 #### Summer 2017
 In the summer of 2017, the UASB team continued with similar research and testing to that of the Spring 2017 semester.
 This time, the team determined that large, bulky plate settlers were not required for a full scale reactor.
 Instead, a smaller settling apparatus, such as a sloped exit weir, can achieve similar sludge retention time(SRT).